Geographic Service Area

 To determine Marshfield’s "area of influence," we obtained distribution and circulation data from the Marshfield News-Herald.
 The News-Herald distributes papers in a highly irregular area stretching from Rib Lake in the north to Pittsville in the south, from Thorp and Willard in the west to Marathon City in the east.

 We also talked to the Marshfield Area Habitat for Humanity.
 They define their target area as, "…a largely agricultural, rural area which includes the communities of Pittsville, Arpin, Auburndale, Hewitt, Marshfield, Rozellville, Spencer and Stratford."
 Habitat for Humanity also has chapters in Wausau and Wisconsin Rapids.

 Some of our existing funds specify which communities are eligible for grants.
 The Louis J. and Betty Ptacek Scholarship Fund states that applicants must reside "…within a 15 mile radius of the city of Marshfield.
 The communities included in that area are: Arpin, Auburndale, Blenker, Chili, Granton, Hewitt, Marshfield, Pittsville, Spencer, Stratford, Unity, and Vesper."
 The stated purpose of the Floyd and Pat Hamus Fund is to support community projects in Marshfield, Auburndale, or Stratford.

-Given all of the this information, the Board of Trustees of the Marshfield Area Community Foundation, in July of 2003, made and approved a motion to define the geographic service area of MACF as described above.
+Given all of the this information, the Board of Trustees of Marshfield Area Community Foundation, Inc. in July of 2003, made and approved a motion to define the geographic service area of MACF as described above.